UCLALibrary/californica/README.md

 Development
 -----------

+1. Clone the project repository:
+   `git clone https://github.com/UCLALibrary/samvera-mgmt.git; cd samvera-mgmt`
+1. Install dependencies
+   `bundle install`
 1. Setup your database.
    We use PostgreSQL.
 To support the test and development environments, you'll need have Postgres installed and running.
 In your `psql` console do `create role tenejo with createdb login`.
 Then do `bundle exec rake db:setup` to setup the create the database and schema.
+1. Start redis
+   `redis-server &`
+1. Run the CI suite
+   `bundle exec rake ci`

+At this point, you can start a development server with: `bundle exec rake hydra:server`.

+To support running individual tests (or run the application test suite without restarting the test servers), you can do `bundle exec rake hydra:test_server`.
+Once the servers have started, you can run `bundle exec rake spec` to run the RSpec tests.

 What is Hyrax, what is Tenejo?
 ------------------------------